AmanoTeam/amanobot/doc/index.rst

   an `InlineKeyboardMarkup <https://core.telegram.org/bots/api#inlinekeyboardmarkup>`_
   and an `InlineKeyboardButton <https://core.telegram.org/bots/api#inlinekeyboardbutton>`_ object
-- :func:`telepot.glance` works on any type of messages.
+- :func:`amanobot.glance` works on any type of messages.
 Just give it the flavor.
 - Use :meth:`.Bot.answerCallbackQuery` to react to callback query
 - To *route* messages according to flavor, give a *routing table* to :class:`.MessageLoop`